smishra1200/SCONE-Use-Case/draft-mishra-scone-usecase.md

 as the default best effort QoS flow for the corresponding PDU Session.

-The User Plane Function (UPF) can be configured to enforce a maximum allowable bitrate (i.e., the advisory bit-rate) for SCONE-enabled flows.
-Mobile Operators can utilize the Policy Control Function (PCF) and Session Management Function (SMF) to configure this advisory bit-rate in the UPF based on their preferred policy.
+The User Plane Function (UPF) can be configured to enforce a maximum allowable bitrate (i.e., the throughput advice ) for SCONE-enabled flows.
+Mobile Operators can utilize the Policy Control Function (PCF) and Session Management Function (SMF) to configure this throughput advice in the UPF based on their preferred policy.

 ### Dynamic Updates
 Mobile networks can enforce dynamic rate limits (e.g., on a QoS Flow basis) during active sessions.